List of Tracy Beaker Returns characters: Christie Perry

 Christie and Matt bring Rosie and Poppy to The Dumping Ground as their father, Steve (Ben Cartwright), wants to try to get Rosie and Poppy back.
 Rosie and Poppy run out of the meeting back to Christie and Matt.
-In the meeting afterwards, Christie believes that she won't be able to convince Rosie and Poppy to go through it again and she would put a stop to it.
+In the meeting afterwards, Christie believes that she will not be able to convince Rosie and Poppy to go through it again and she would put a stop to it.
 Lily asks Tracy if she can arrange for Christie to bring her sisters over so she can see them before they go on holiday and Christie agrees.
-When Christie finds out Tracy will be supervising, she isn't keen on the girls going, but Lily persuades Christie.
+When Christie finds out Tracy will be supervising, she is not keen on the girls going, but Lily persuades Christie.
 At the park, they are greeted by Steve and Tracy finds out that Lily planned it.
 When Rosie and Poppy return to The Dumping Ground, Rosie tells Christie they saw Steve and Christie is angry with Tracy.
-Lily realises that her sisters are settled with Christie and Matt and she tells her father that he doesn't have to get Rosie and Poppy back.
+Lily realises that her sisters are settled with Christie and Matt and she tells her father that he does not have to get Rosie and Poppy back.

 Matt Perry

-Matt Perry, portrayed by Chris Robson, made his first appearance on 29 January 2010 in series 1 of Tracy Beaker Returns during the episode Family Values.
-He departed in series 3 during the episode Belonging.
+Matt Perry, portrayed by Chris Robson, made his first appearance on 29 January 2010 in series 1 of Tracy Beaker Returns during the episode "Family Values".
+He departed in series 3 during the episode "Belonging".

 Matt and his wife, Christie (Vicky Hall) foster Lily (Jessie Williams), Rosie (Claudia Colling & Millie Redfearn) and Poppy (Katie Anderson).
-Lily is returned to The Dumping Ground when things don't work out between her, Matt and Christie.
+Lily is returned to The Dumping Ground when things do not work out between her, Matt and Christie.
 When Gus (Noah Marullo) has an audition, Tracy (Dani Harmer) brings Lily along and stops off at the Perry's.
 When Tracy notices the Perry's set up a picnic in the garden with Rosie and Poppy, she fetches Lily from the cab and she tells Lily to say sorry to Matt and Christie.
-Lily ends up arguing with Matt and Christie when they have given Poppy a tuna sandwich, something Poppy didn't like and Matt and Christie take the girls inside.
+Lily ends up arguing with Matt and Christie when they have given Poppy a tuna sandwich, something Poppy did not like and Matt and Christie take the girls inside.

 When Lily stays with Matt and Christie, Christie tells Lily that she and Matt have decided she can move in and Lily pretends to be excited when she is actually scared about ruining things for her sisters.
-Christie gives Lily a sign to go on her door, which Matt made, however, her name is spelled "Lilly", but Lily insists it's fine.
+Christie gives Lily a sign to go on her door, which Matt made; however, her name is spelled "Lilly", but Lily insists it's fine.

 Matt and Christie bring Rosie and Poppy to The Dumping Ground as their father, Steve (Ben Cartwright), wants to try to get Rosie and Poppy back.
 Rosie and Poppy run out of the meeting back to Matt and Christie.
-Lily realises that her sisters are settled with Christie and Matt and she tells her father that he doesn't have to get Rosie and Poppy back.
+Lily realises that her sisters are settled with Christie and Matt and she tells her father that he does not have to get Rosie and Poppy back.